The Rat-Catcher’s Daughters

 He goes on to praise some celebrated rodent killers.
 Willie Dalton of Southwark, for example, was reputed to have caught a rat that was two feet two inches long.
-And a Mr H G Wood of Roseman Road in Battersea, a rat-catcher and a linguist fluent in six languages, was said to have caught eight thousand rats in one drive.
-Wentworth Day also includes Mr John James Jarvis (nephew of Willie Dalton) in his panegyric:
+And a Mr H. G. Wood of Roseman Road in Battersea, a rat-catcher and a linguist fluent in six languages, was said to have caught eight thousand rats in one drive.
+Wentworth Day also includes Mr John James Jarvis — nephew of Willie Dalton — in his panegyric:

-Mr J Jarvis of Camberwell.
+Mr J. Jarvis of Camberwell.
 He has brought up his two pretty daughters to follow in the ratcatching footsteps of their forebears, and to-day Miss Nell and Miss Kitty Jarvis are the only two women ratcatchers in London — possibly in the world.
 Mr Jarvis has done a great work.
 His daughters do more.
 They catch from 500 to 600 rats a week.

 The profession is a peculiar and exciting one, but all right if pursued in the right way.
 Although the calling takes one into dirty and obnoxious places, there is no reason why the Rat-catcher should not always appear respectable.

 Willie Dalton told Wentworth Day that his family had been in the rat-catching business since about 1710.
 While this may well be true, the first recorded Dalton-Jarvis rat-catcher I can find is John James Dalton, who was Kitty and Nell’s great-grandfather.
 Born in Lambeth in about 1828 he was working as a vermin destroyer by the early 1850s.
 He married a young lady called Emma Pizey, the daughter of a cheesemonger, and I like to think that they met through his work.

 Although bear-baiting and dog-baiting had been made illegal in 1835, rat-baiting was permitted throughout the nineteenth century.
-The purpose was to provide “sport” for gambling men: rats would be put in a pit and bets placed on which dog would kill the most rats in the shortest time.
+The purpose was to provide ‘sport’ for gambling men: rats would be put in a pit and bets placed on which dog would kill the most rats in the shortest time.

 At least two of John’s sons followed him into the business.
-Wentworth Day is probably referring to William Henry Dalton when he talks about the “The King of All Ratcatchers.”
+Wentworth Day is probably referring to William Henry Dalton when he talks about the ‘The King of All Ratcatchers.’
 He accompanies Mr Dalton and his sixteen helpers on a rat hunt in a City of London cellar, where a hundred and twenty of the creatures are taken alive:

 There was no noise, no fuss, no dogs, no ferrets, no sticks and no vulgarity.
 It was just a quiet gentlemanly evening, with no demonstrations on either side.

-Henry and Clara in turn have a son called John James Jarvis, who was born in 1879 in Camberwell.
-Although registered at the time of his marriage to Nellie Abrahams as a carman—a driver of a cart for transporting goods—John James also becomes a rat-catcher.
-So do two of his five children, namely Kitty and Nellie Matilda, who were born in 1904 and 1906 respectively.
-His wife also helped, and The Western Daily Press, in the issue for 6 May 1927 noted that
+Henry and Clara in turn had a son called John James Jarvis, who was born in 1879 in Camberwell.
+Although registered at the time of his marriage to Nellie Abrahams as a carman, John James also became a rat-catcher.
+So did two of his five children, namely Kitty and Nellie Matilda, who were born in 1904 and 1906.
+His wife also helped, and The Western Daily Press in the issue for 6 May 1927 noted that

 But the Jarvis women would not have been regarded as anything unusual during the Second World War.
 For there were hundreds of Land Army Girls charged with protecting the country’s precious food stocks.
 And to carry out this important task they would certainly have had to know how to catch a rat.